What is a cyber attack?

 6. "Trojan" / Trojan Horse

 The term Trojan originally comes from the "Trojan horse" used by the Greeks in war.
-This acted as a harmless-looking distraction, which in fact represented a great danger, as it contained Greek soldiers.
+This acted as a harmless-looking distraction, which in reality represented a great danger, as it carried Greek soldiers.

 Similar to this legendary Greek mythology, the malicious Trojan also makes an initially inconspicuous impression.
 For example, a Trojan may appear in an email that looks like it comes from a trustworthy company or business partner.
 However, afterwards it turns out that this email was actually written by criminal attackers who want to access the computer's data.